DGeero89/profile-sidebar/README.md

-# profiles.modern-developer-sidebar
+# Profiles.ModernDeveloper Sidebar
-This project will serve as my sidebar profile card on Profiles.Modern Developer.
+This project will serve as my sidebar profile card on Profiles.ModernDeveloper.